An ear plug is a small device, typically made of foam or plastic, that is inserted into the ear to protect the user from excessive noise.

 You place the QB2HYG Hearing Bands in your ears like you would a stethoscope.
 But instead of enabling you to hear like the ‘scope does, they save your hearing from the scourge of excessive environmental noise.

 What we like: They’re very light and slip into the ear without effort.
 We like that.
-We also appreciate the extra care they took to make sure the buds don’t contact a potentially contaminated surface.
+We also appreciate the extra care the company took to make sure the buds don’t contact a potentially contaminated surface.
 And 25 NRR is sufficient for most workplaces.

 Flaws: There’s no stuffing these into your pocket out of sight light simple foam plugs.
 And they’ll cost more than simpler ear plugs.